Geometric All-Way Boolean Tensor Decomposition: Experimental Results on Real-world Datasets

-We retrieved the crime records in Chicago from 2001 to 2019 and organized them into a 4D tensor, with the four dimensions representing: 436 regions, 365 dates, 19 years and two crime categories (severe, and non-severe), respectively, i.e., \(\mathscr{X}^{436\times 365\times 19 \times2}\).
-An entry in the tensor has value 1 if there exists the crime category in the region on the date of the year.
-We first benchmark the performance of GETF and LOM on a 3D slice, \(\mathscr{X}_{:::1}\in\{0,1\}^{436\times 365 \times 19}\).
-GETF showed clear advantage over LOM with faster decline in reconstruction error.
-GETF plateured after the first two patterns, while it is more than eight patterns to achieve same level of reconstruciton error (Figure \ref{fig:real}B).
-We only presented the results of GETF on the application of the 4-order tensor, on which LOM failed to converge, and used the top two patterns to reconstruct the original tensor, $\mathscr{X^*}$.
+We retrieved the crime records in Chicago from 2001 to 2019 and organized them into a 4D tensor, with four dimensions representing: 436 regions, 365 dates, 19 years and two crime categories (severe, and non-severe), respectively, i.e., \(\mathscr{X}^{436\times 365\times 19 \times2}\).
+An entry in the tensor has value 1 if a crime category was observed in the region for the day of the year.
+We first benchmark GETF with LOM on the 3D slice, \(\mathscr{X}_{:::1}\in\{0,1\}^{436\times 365 \times 19}\).
+GETF showed a clear advantage over LOM, including a less reconstruction error and higher interpretability.
+GETF converged after identifying two large patterns, while LOM identied more than eight patterns to achieve same level of reconstruciton error (Figure \ref{fig:real}B).
+We only presented the results of GETF on the application of the 4-order tensor, on which LOM failed to converge, and used the top two patterns to reconstruct the original tensor, denoted as $\mathscr{X^*}$.
 To look for the crime date pattern, the crime index of a region defined as the total days of a year with crime occurrences in the region were associated with the identified low rank tensor patterns.
-We showed that $\mathscr{X^*}$ is able to denoise the data and tease out the date patterns.
-As visualized in Figure \ref{fig:real}C, red indicates regions of high crime index, while blue for low crime index.
-Clearly, the GETF reconstructed tensor is able to distinguish the two regions (Figure \ref{fig:real}C).
-However, such a clear separation is not possible on the original tensor (Figure \ref{fig:real}D).
-Next we examine the validity of the two regions with an outsider factor, regional crime counts, defined as the total number of crimes from 2001 to 2019 for that region.
-From Figure \ref{fig:real}E, we could see that the regions with higher crime index according to GETF indeed corresponds to regions of higher regional crime coutns, and vice versa.
+We showed that $\mathscr{X^*}$ reconstructed from the CP decomposition is a denoised form of the origincal data.
+In Figure \ref{fig:real}C, the high and low crime index were red and blue colored.
+Clearly, GETF reconstructed tensor is able to distinguish the two regions (Figure \ref{fig:real}C).
+However, such a clear separation is less clear in the original data (Figure \ref{fig:real}D).
+Next we examined the validity of the two regions with an outsider factor, regional crime counts, defined as the total number of crimes from 2001 to 2019 for that region.
+As shown in Figure \ref{fig:real}E, the regions with higher crime index according to GETF consitently correspond to the regions of higher regional crime counts, and vice versa.
 In summary, we show that GETF is able to reveal the overall crime patterns by denoising the original tensor (see details in APPENDIX section 5.1).